behrica/clj-polyglot-app/README.md

 - provides a launchpad config
 - it fixes nrepl port to 12345
 - configures port forwarding of port 12345
+- it installs as well `clojure-lsp` inside the devcontainer.
+A working `clojure-lsp` in Emacs when connecting to the devcontainer requires a certain Emacs clojure-lsp configuration (TODO: details)

 This results in being able to do a `cider-connect` to `localhost:12345` when setting up the port forward accordingly.
 (which can be further automatised by usage of [devpod](https://devpod.sh/)